Audio Joiner

 5. 5

-Choose output format and merge
+Choose output format and join

 When to use this

-Building a sound effects compilation
+Building a sound-effects compilation

 Technical details